-A win for non-binary and transgender travelers: The US Department of State issues the first US passport with an X gender marker and announces more good news concerning non-binary inclusion.
+A win for non-binary and transgender travelers: The US Department of State issues the first US passport with an X gender marker and announces more good news.
 It will be offering this option to all passport applicants in early 2022 when they complete the required system and form updates.

 Egencia joins our family: GBT completes our acquisition of Egencia, Expedia Group’s corporate travel arm.
 As part of the transaction, Expedia Group becomes a shareholder in and enters a long-term strategic commercial agreement with GBT.
 “Bringing GBT and Egencia together will create a winning formula that will define the future of travel.
 We will provide unrivaled value, choice, and experiences to customers.
 Unrivaled value because together we’ll have the best content and deliver the best savings.
 Unrivaled choice because no one comes close to the breadth and depth of solutions we will offer.
 And unrivaled experiences because we have the best people and technology in the industry,” said GBT CEO Paul Abbott.

 Welcome to America: The United States lifts travel restrictions that barred non-US citizens traveling from 33 countries — including China, India, and much of Europe — and had also restricted overland entry from Mexico and Canada.
 Foreign nationals from all countries can now enter the US if they have been fully vaccinated against COVID with any of the shots approved for emergency use by the World Health Organization.